rootbeerking/Tilengine/docs/starting.md

 * \ref TLN_GetVersion : returns the engine version number
 * \ref TLN_GetWidth : returns the pixel width of the framebuffer (horizontal size)
 * \ref TLN_GetHeight : returns the pixel height of the framebuffer (vertical size)
-* \ref TLN_GetUsedMemory : returns the total amount of memory used by tilengine and loaded assets
+* \ref TLN_GetUsedMemory : returns the total amount of memory used by Tilengine and loaded assets
 * \ref TLN_GetNumObjects : returns the combined number of loaded assets

 ## Debugging